alterNERDtive/EDDiscovery-wiki/Translation-of-EDD.md

 The first form fully replaces the english text in the program with the foreign text - this is the end game!

-The second is used during development.
+The @ second form is used during development.
 It means:

-* Debug mode : repeat the program English phrase but with '' around it to show on screen the ID has been recognised.
+* Debug mode : repeat the program's English phrase (not the one in quotes) but with '' around it to show on screen the ID has been recognised.
-* Release mode : repeat in program English exactly.
+* Release mode : repeat the program's English phrase exactly.
 This means that you don't want to translate this section and are happy for it to be in English.

 You don't need to translate every bit at once, you can do it as you see fit, and try it between goes.